Welcome To

 Programs & Activities

-Antibiotic resistance is one of the greatest health challenges of our time.
-Most antibiotics are prescribed in primary healthcare settings, yet many are used inappropriately—especially broad-spectrum antibiotics in low- and middle-income countries.
 AWaRe1 is a global initiative led by St George’s University of London to promote responsible antibiotic use, guided by the WHO AWaRe framework (Access, Watch, Reserve).
 The program combines research, education, and collaboration to protect the future of antibiotics and strengthen community health.

 Civil Registration and Vital Statistics (CRVS) is the official system that records life events such as births, deaths, marriages, and divorces.
-For refugees in Indonesia, CRVS is more than paperwork—it is the gateway to legal recognition, access to services, and protection of fundamental rights.
+For refugees in Indonesia, CRVS is more than paperwork, it is the gateway to legal recognition, access to services, and protection of fundamental rights.